 Do not allow people to be in control of them due to this trust issue.

-They can be surface compliant for weeks if there is no loving relationship involved.
+They can be surface compliant for weeks if no loving relationship is involved.

-However, with strangers, they can be extremely charming and appear loving.
+However, with strangers, they can be incredibly charming and appear loving.

 Uneducated adults misinterpret this as the child trusting or caring for them.
 If they cannot trust and love their own family that loves them, they will not trust and love a casual acquaintance.

-They do not think and feel like a normal person.
+They do not think and feel like an average person.